Asiana Treks and Tours

 Best time to travel to Nepal and Manaslu Larke -Pass Trekking:

-Winter Season:Cold temperatures start in late November or early December, but clear skies suit budget travelers.
+Winter Season:Cold temperatures typically start in late November or early December, but clear skies are ideal for budget travellers.
 Lower-elevation treks and skiing/snowboarding in ski resorts are popular activities.

 Fitness and Training: